- Search The Registry

 His father died of pneumonia when he was 5.
-One year later, hee and his mother settled in Greenwood, Mississippi, to be near family.
+One year later, he and his mother settled in Greenwood, Mississippi, to be near family.
 His mother died of lung cancer when he was 12 years old, leaving him orphaned.
 He was raised by his maternal uncle William Greene Yerger and his wife.

 In January 1942, De La Beckwith enlisted in the United States Marine Corps, serving as a machine gunner in the Pacific theater of World War II.
 He fought in the Battle of Guadalcanal and was shot in the waist during the Battle of Tarawa.
 He was honorably discharged in August 1945.
 After serving in the Marine Corps, De La Beckwith moved to Providence, Rhode Island, where he married Mary Louise Williams.
-The couple relocated to in his hometown of Greenwood Mississippi.
+The couple relocated to his hometown of Greenwood, Mississippi.
 They had a son together, Delay De La Beckwith.
 De La Beckwith and Williams divorced.
 He later married Thelma Lindsay Neff.